Skip to main content

 Connection: IMAP / Exchange / iCloud

-Deep iOS integration that no third-party app can match.
+The real advantage is integration that no third-party app can touch.
 Focus modes silence notifications from certain senders during work hours.
 Widgets show recent messages on your home screen.
 VIP contacts always break through Do Not Disturb.
+Mail Privacy Protection hides your IP and blocks tracking pixels by default.

-No AI features beyond Siri integration.
+Where it falls short: No AI features beyond Siri integration.
 No summaries, no smart drafts, no natural language search.
-The search function is basic compared to apps built around AI.
-And no Android or Windows support, obviously.
-If you switch phones, your email setup doesn't come with you.
+If you process a lot of email and want help prioritizing, Apple Mail will feel limited compared to the rest of this list.
+And no Android or Windows — if you switch phones, your email setup doesn't come with you.

 3. Gmail: Best for Google Ecosystem